-- 1. Lubin et al.: J. Clin.
+- 1. NCRP Commentary No.27:Implications of Recent Epidemiologic Studies for the Linear-Nonthreshold Model and Radiation Protection, 2018. - 2.
+Lubin et al.: J. Clin.
 Endocrinol Metab.
-102(7): 2575-2583, 2017. - 2.
+102(7): 2575-2583, 2017. - 3.
 Lene H. S. Veiga et al.: Radiat.
 Res.
 185(5): 473-484, 2016. - Source - The National Academy of Sciences, "Health Risks from Exposure to Low Levels of Ionizing Radiation: BEIR VII Phase 2", 2006. - Aurengo, A. et al., "Dose-effect relationships and estimation of the carcinogenic effects of low doses of ionizing radiation", Académie des Sciences Académie nationale de Médecine, 2005. - ICRP Publication 103, "The 2007 Recommendations of the International Commission on Radiological Protection" (ICRP, 2007)

-Included in this reference material on March 31, 2013 Updated on March 31, 2022
+Included in this reference material on March 31, 2013 Updated on March 31, 2024

 In cases of cancer and heritable effects, effects appear stochastically.
-At present, the linear non-threshold (LNT) model is adopted in radiological protection even for low doses (p.164 of Vol. 1, "Disputes over the LNT Model"), due to which the safety and the danger cannot be clearly divided.
+At present, the linear non-threshold (LNT) model is adopted in radiological protection even for low doses (p.166 of Vol. 1, "Disputes over the LNT Model"), due to which the safety and the danger cannot be clearly divided.
 Therefore, the protection level is considered based on the idea that risks cannot be completely eliminated and on an assumption that such risks can be tolerated.
-This is the very basis of the principles of radiological protection, placing emphasis on the "justification," "optimization" and "application of dose limits" (p.166 of Vol. 1, "Justification of Radiological Protection," and p.169 of Vol. 1, "Application of Dose Limits").
+This is the very basis of the principles of radiological protection, placing emphasis on the "justification," "optimization" and "application of dose limits" (p.168 of Vol. 1, "Justification of Radiological Protection," and p.171 of Vol. 1, "Application of Dose Limits").